poetix/bentham/docs/login_and_identity.md

 ### Dropbox login

-This journey happens when the user is logged into Icarus with Slack, but not yet with Dropbox (i.e. the browser LS has an 'icarus-access-token' with hasDropboxAuthorisation=false).
+This journey happens when the user is logged into Icarus with Slack, but not yet with Dropbox (i.e. the browser LS has an 'icarus-user-token' with hasDropboxAuthorisation=false).

 1. **index.html**, Browser, User clicks Dropbox login button
   * Browser goes to `<dropbox-oauth-initiate-lambda>?slackAccessToken=<slack-access-token>&returnUri=<post-dropbox-login-page-url>`